 Hello from The National in Abu Dhabi.
-Here's your morning newsletter with all the top stories from the Middle East and North Africa.
+Here's your morning newsletter with all the top stories from the Mena region.

 The Israeli military extended its ground offensive against Hamas into all of the Gaza Strip yesterday.
 Israel dropped leaflets telling people to leave areas in and around the city of Khan Younis and north of Rafah as it launched strikes on targets where it says Hamas leaders are hiding.
 Read the latest developments here.